CS-SI/eodag/docs/getting_started_guide/configure.rst

   in place of https://cs-si.github.io/eodag/eodag/resources/ext_product_types.json.
   If the file is not readable, only user-modified providers will be fetched.
 * ``EODAG_PROVIDERS_WHITELIST`` to restrict EODAG to only use a specific list of providers.

   If this environment variable is set (as a comma-separated list of provider names), EODAG will only load and use the specified providers.
   All other providers will be ignored, regardless of their presence in configuration files.

   This is useful for restricting EODAG to a subset of providers, for example in controlled or production environments.
-* ``EODAG_STRICT_PRODUCT_TYPES`` to control how product types are listed (see below) If this environment variable is set to a truthy value (such as ``1``, ``true``, ``yes``, or ``on``), EODAG will only list product types that are present in the main product types configuration file.
+* ``EODAG_STRICT_PRODUCT_TYPES`` to control how product types are listed.

+  If this environment variable is set to a truthy value (such as ``1``, ``true``, ``yes``, or ``on``), EODAG will only list product types that are present in the main product types configuration file.
   Product types defined only in provider configurations (but not in the main product types configuration) will be ignored.
   If not set, EODAG will also include product types defined only in provider configurations, with minimal metadata.

   This is useful if you want to strictly control which product types are available, for example to ensure consistency across environments.

 Example usage: